joshdk/chromatic/README.md

 # Chromatic

-🍪 Configurable human assisted Chrome automation
+🍪 Chromatic is a tool for Configurable human assisted Chrome automation.

 ## Installing